VarunKumarOjha/KNIME_Projects/README.md

 attribute selection

-The foloder will be updated as an more advance workflow will be available.
+The folder will be updated as an more advance workflow will be available.

 Audiance are invited to include detailes explaination of these workflow when they find useful.